 The proposed methods in this CE shall be tested with IBC mode enabled in VTM-4.0.

-The non-IBC related methods in this CE shall be tested also with CPR mode disabled in VTM-4.0.
+The non-IBC related methods in this CE shall be tested also with IBC mode disabled in VTM-4.0.

+In both cases (IBC=1 and IBC=0), Hash based ME should be turned on.

 Test conditions